SeaDve/uets/README.md

 ## 📝 TODO

-### Dashboard
+### Dashboard View

-1. Filter date range.
+1. Filter date range

+### Entities View

+1. Add details pane showing:
+   - N entries and exits
+   - Last action (whether entered or exited)
+   - Timeline of actions
+   - Other data
+2. Adapt on operation mode change:
+   - Attendance and Counter displays based on ID
+   - Refrigerator and Inventory displays based on name

-### Timeline
+### Timeline View

-1. Search by date, id, name, location, etc.
+1. Search by date, id, name, location, etc
-2. Filter date range.
+2. Filter date range
-3. Use name when it exists.
+3. Use name when it exists
-4. Implement auto scroll to the bottom.
+4. Implement auto scroll to the bottom